JosephBrides/Creating-Manipulating-a-Database/README.md

 ## Part B: Populate

 Here I will continue populating the database with the data given in the tables.
-Here are the results for each table.
+Here are my results for each table.

 Author Table: